achkatam/achkatam/README.md

 - 🔭 I’m currently working on gaining more and more **programming** and **coding** skills
 - 🌱 I’m currently learning **Programming Fundalmentals C#**
 - 📫 How to reach me: *agmatevv@gmail.com*
--:mortar_board: If you would like to check my [certificates](https://github.com/achkatam/achkatam/blob/main/certificates.md) click on the link, please.
+- :mortar_board: If you would like to check my [certificates](https://github.com/achkatam/achkatam/blob/main/certificates.md) click on the link, please.

--:keyboard: To check my source codes click on the GitHub logo.
+- :keyboard: To check my source codes click on the GitHub logo.

 More contacts: